 Work and Income has had its hand smacked by the High Court appeal judge after it brought prosecutions against a Taranaki woman "struggling to cope".
-She's struggling to cope because WINZ are unfairly persecuting her and discriminating against her.

 Sonja Marie Lawson, 38, of Stratford, won her appeal against a sentence that ordered her to come up for sentencing if called upon within 12 months.
+The decision can be read at this link.

 In overturning the sentence, Justice Joseph Williams said: "It would be most unfortunate, indeed, if the ministry displayed an equal inability to cope with persons of unusual or eccentric perception.
 That might lead one to conclude that the ministry has also lost its sense of proportion with this individual."